Return to Stephen King home page

 Rule 32: Walker's cannot obtain items from another walker who got their ticket.
 This includes shoes, clothing, pack-sack, foodbelt.

-then the computer picks a winner randomly and the other walkers get their ticket.
+Rule 33: If multiple walkers tie for the win, then the halftrack computer picks a winner randomly and the other walker or walkers are ticketed.

 - Example: If all 100 boys didn't move at the start and all waited for their 2-minute timers to reach 0,